 Love and Sacrifice in the times of Covid-19

 Normally I rise at six forty-five in the morning.
-I have done this for years, I like the mornings, the silence of everyone sleeping.
+I have done this for years; I like the mornings, the silence of everyone sleeping.
 It took weeks for this to change.
-First it was seven and then seven fifteen and this morning eight fifteen.
-They say we should maintain a routine, the people whose job it is to keep us sane.
+First, it was seven and then seven fifteen and this morning eight-fifteen.
+The experts say we should maintain a routine.

 I eat my lunch and go for a walk.
 I do this because that’s what they say to do.
 Then I work at my desk in the afternoons.
-Like many people I don’t have much work at the moment.
-I find my mind wandering, I worry for all the sick people.
-Some days I feel powerless and I get nothing done.
-Other days I feel grateful that we are all well and I am excited by the prospect of having this free time.
+I find my mind wandering; I worry for all the sick people.
+Some days I feel powerless, and I get nothing done.
+On other days I feel grateful that we are all well and I am excited about having this free time.

 Those are the good days.
 The days when I take a long lunch on the lawn in my garden.
-Afterwards I lie on the grass staring at the sky.
-The suns gentle rays lulling me into a stupor and my imagination taking me on a journey.
-And one day blends into the next and time becomes ambient.
+Afterwards, I lie on the grass staring at the sky.
+The sun’s gentle rays lull me into a stupor, and my imagination takes me on a journey.
+And one day blends into the next, and time becomes ambient.
 Measured by the sameness of our usual lives but different.